-GAIL (Gene-Gene Association Inference based on biomedical Literature) is a web interface and database that allows the investigation of human gene-gene networks based on shared gene-GO cooccurences in PubMed articles.
-To get more information on the database, please visit the Documentation.
-To see how the output of GAIL can be analyzed (BayesGO), please visit the software page.
+GAIL (Gene-Gene Association Inference based on biomedical Literature) is a web interface and database that allows the investigation of human gene-gene association networks based on shared gene-GO co-occurrences in PubMed abstracts.
+To see how the output of GAIL can be analyzed using relevant software (BayesGO), please visit the software page.

 The gene query and network query require to use official HGNC ID.
 We provide a simple ID mapper function to map a list of gene names/synonyms to possible official HGNC IDs.
 A matched list of HGNC IDs will be returned.